apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 *expression* is a byte array, such as {(byte)0xca, (byte)0xfe, (byte)0xba, (byte)0xbe}

-This function returns a hexadecimal string, such as `"\xca\xfe\xba\xbe"`.
 You can use this function with CONVERT_TO when you want to test the effects of a conversion.

 ### STRING_BINARY Examples